 Festival di Voce supplemental information for registered choirs:

 The below information may reference your Festival Information and Billing Invoice.
-Instructions to view and print this online report were emailed to each director on March14th.
+Instructions to view and print this online report is emailed to each director mid March.
 Your Festival Information and Billing Invoice contains your choirs’1st meet, warm-up, performance locations/times specific to your choir(s).
 The report’s Billing Invoice shows any remaining balance, its due date, and where to mail your check.

 Final Payment: The final amount owed, and its due date, are listed at the bottom of the Billing Invoice.
 Our mailing address is listed at the top of the Billing Invoice page.
 Please make checks or money orders payable to “Festival di Voce”

 Click Here for a Festival di Voce performance schedule (for planning your day to hear other choirs)